arielgoes/cgsynth_demo/README.md

 ### Analysis Tools
 - `download_qoe_data.py` - Downloads the data from the Google Sheet and saves it as a CSV file
-- `analyze_qoe_data.py` - Analyzes the data and generates visualizations
+- `analyze_qoe_data.py` - Analyzes the data and generates visualizations for accuracy metrics
 - `generate_sample_data.py` - Generates sample data for testing the analysis without accessing the Google Sheet
 - `run_analysis.sh` - Shell script to run the entire analysis pipeline in one command
 - `requirements.txt` - List of Python package dependencies for the analysis tools
+- `visualizations/` - Directory containing generated visualization outputs:
+  - `overall_accuracy.png` - Bar chart showing the proportion of correct vs. incorrect guesses
+  - `accuracy_by_type.png` - Bar chart showing the accuracy for different video type combinations
+  - `confusion_matrix.png` - Heatmap showing the relationship between reality and user guesses
+  - `user_accuracy_distribution.png` - Histogram showing the distribution of accuracy across users

 ## Getting Started